kevinjaypatel/MVVM-WPF-GymMembership-GUI/README.md

 # MVVM-WPF-GymMembership-GUI
-This project consists of an application of the and the Model, View, View Model framework for building a windows WPF project
+This project is an application of the the Model, View, View Model framework for building a windows WPF project